 - Good Snow surface features such as sastrugi, drifts, and tracks are easily identified by a shadow.
 The sun is usually not obscured. - Fair Snow surface features can be identified by contrast.
 No definite shadows exist.
 The sun is usually only dimly visible. - Poor Snow surface features cannot be readily identified except from close up.
 The sun is usually totally obscured. - Nil Snow surface features cannot be identified.
 No shadows or contrast exist.
-Dark objects appear to float in the air.
-The sun is totally obscured.
-The overcast may have considerable glare, which appears to be equally bright from surface reflection and from all directions.
+Dark colored objects appear to float in the air.
+The sun is totally obscured, though the overcast may exhibit considerable glare.
+The glare appears to be equally bright from surface reflection and from all directions.